Ynewtime/appcube-react/README.md

 Q: I cannot run the `.http` file in intranet.
 A: Remember to check your [VS Code proxy settings](https://code.visualstudio.com/docs/setup/network#_legacy-proxy-server-support) first: `settings.json` -> `"http.proxy"`

+Q: Socket hang up error?
+A: Mainly because you are uploading to internet when connecting to intranet.
+For example when you are connecting to wlanaccess2(Huawei Intranet), and you try to use the `pnpm ci:script` or `pnpm ci` commands, you will get this `Socket hang up` error.